luca-heltai/advanced-fem/README.md

-# advanced-fem
+# Advanced Finite Element Analysis

+@author Prof. Luca Heltai <luca.heltai@sissa.it>

-Lecture notes and codes for the course "Advanced Finite Element Analysis" @ SISSA
+Lecture notes and codes for the course "Advanced Finite Element Analysis" @ SISSA.

+# LICENCE

+see file LICENCE in this directory.